 The Walk is the Hollywoodized version of “Man on Wire”.

-The story is light and linear but it’s balanced with drama based on a true story.
-The nitty-gritty details of pulling off the high wire feat is taken out and replaced by heist themed set-up, but still manages to be an entertaining prologue to a spectacular third act.
+The story is light and linear but it’s balanced with a drama based on a true story.
+The nitty-gritty details of pulling off the high wire feat are taken out and replaced by heist themed set-up, but still manages to be an entertaining prologue to a spectacular third act.

-The cast does a good job in filling the screen with endearing characters.
+The cast does a good job of filling the screen with endearing characters.
 People will inevitably have issues with Joseph Gordon Levitt’s Pepe Le Pew accent, but he turns in an earnest performance.
-James Badge Dale steals every scene he’s in as the fast talking salesman.
+James Badge Dale steals every scene he’s in as the fast-talking salesman.

-Narration does have its place in a movie, but Philippe (using the statue of liberty as a comical soapbox) tells every minute detail that the movie ends up dictating what the audience should feel, when they can figure it out for themselves.
+The narration does have its place in a movie, but Philippe (using the statue of liberty as a comical soapbox) tells every minute detail that the movie ends up dictating what the audience should feel when they can figure it out for themselves.
 The movie should have let the story speak for itself, delving into the French artist’s psyche and showing why we should consider this guy an artist in his own right.

-More importantly, The Walk is not just a homage to a phenomenal high wire act that may never be duplicated again, its a tribute to people who are courageous enough to turn their impractical dreams to reality and a brighter image of the Twin Towers post 9/11.
+More importantly, The Walk is not just a homage to a phenomenal high wire act that may never be duplicated again, it’s a tribute to people who are courageous enough to turn their impractical dreams into reality and a brighter image of the Twin Towers post 9/11.

 If you want to watch a historical moment in a neatly packaged well-funded movie that looks spectacular on the small and big screen, The Walk is one of your best bets for easy viewing.
 Otherwise, the Man on Wire would suffice for those who want an in-depth documentary.

 The Walk manages to balance fact-based drama with entertainment thanks to endearing performances, deft film direction, and spectacular cinematography.